-The praise goes to the good old ETA 2801-2 movement that, thanks for its manual winding system, is only 3.35 millimeters thick saving precious vertical space and making the piece impressively thin.
+The praise goes to the good old ETA 2801-2 movement that, thanks to its manual winding system, is only 3.35 millimeters thick saving precious vertical space and making the piece impressively thin.

-The movement has been around for almost 30 years now and, while not especially high-end both in terms of components and design, is known for its reliability and accuracy.
-However, once the warranty is expired, repairing the mechanism may be a bit impressive (at least, for a person whose budget can’t afford a watch more expensive than €500 or so: for example, even such a mundane thing as a winding stem for this movement costs around $10 on eBay, add here shipment and labor and things may start to get expensive.)
+The movement has been around for almost 30 years now.
+While not especially high-end both in terms of components and construction it enjoys a reputation of a reliable and accurate caliber.
+However, once the warranty is expired, the cost of repairing the mechanism may be a bit impressive (at least, for a person whose budget can’t afford a watch more expensive than €500 or so: for example, even such a mundane thing as a winding stem for this movement costs around $10 on eBay, add here shipment and labor and things may start to get expensive.)

 Luckily enough, the caliber is still being manufactured by ETA, so getting parts will not be a problem in the foreseeable future.